Do Go On - 443 - The Theft of The Scream

 When I had control of it, I was so happy, he says.

-I felt so good, like I was walking one meter
+I felt so good like I was walking one metre from the ground.

-happy he got it.
-Enga had successfully achieved his aim of getting one over the police.
-I didn't
+Enger had successfully achieved his aim of getting one over the police.

-And then he goes a few days before, and because they had this big exhibition on for the Olympics,
+goes a few days before and because they had this big exhibition on for the Olympics,

-they'd moved the scream to just inside the front door.
+they'd moved the screen to just inside the front door.

 And he was like, even easier.